BharatSahAIyak/k8s/docs/local-cluster/README.md

 ### Setting up kong :

-Follow the instructions in the: [Setting up kong](../../cluster/components/kong/README.md)guide.
+Follow the instructions in the: [Setting up kong](../../cluster/components/kong/README.md) guide.
-All necessary files are located in the same directory as the README.md in this repository.

 To verify the services, run: ```kubectl get svc -n kong```

 ### Configure Caddy and Reload It

 1. Navigate to the devops repository used for setting up Caddy.
-2. Update the root-level Caddyfile located at /home/username/devops/Caddyfile by adding the following configuration, replacing <Node's Internal IP> with the actual internal IP address:
+2. Update the root-level Caddyfile located at _devops/Caddyfile_ by adding the following configuration, replacing <Node's_Internal_IP> with the actual internal IP address:

    ```
    {$DOMAIN_SCHEME}://{$DOMAIN_NAME} {
-       reverse_proxy <Node's Internal IP>:32001
+       reverse_proxy <Node's_Internal_IP>:32001
    }
    ```
-3. On your local machine, edit the _/etc/hosts_ file to add the following line, replacing _<VM's IP>_ with the actual IP address of your VM:
+3. On your local machine, edit the _/etc/hosts_ file to add the following line, replacing _<VM's_IP>_ with the actual IP address of your VM:

     ```
-    <VM's IP> k8s.local
+    <VM's_IP> k8s.local
     ```

 4. To reload Caddy on the VM, run: